bpoc-mark/wordpress_template/README.md

 | NVM  | > 1.1   | Node version manager for fast switching node version                                  |
 | Node | >= 8.15 | Install Node via [NVM](https://github.com/coreybutler/nvm-windows/releases/tag/1.1.7) |

-## <a name='Installing'></a> :rocket: Installing Jeen Gross
+## <a name='Installing'></a> :rocket: Installing Wordpress Template

-To install Wordpress in your local machine, run this following script in your terminal:
+To install Wordpress Template in your local machine, run this following script in your terminal:

 **Windows**: